History of Mexico City: Nobility in Mexico City – "City of Palaces"

 The concept of nobility transferred to New Spain in a way not seen in other parts of the Americas.
 A noble title here did not mean one exercised great political power as one's power was limited even if the accumulation of wealth was not.
 Between the 16th and 18th centuries, most of those who had titles gained them after their families had accumulated wealth over several generations.
 Many of these nobles made their money outside of the capital at large haciendas or in mining but spent their fortunes in the capital.
 Those who made their money in the city were usually wholesalers from lower social backgrounds.
 The merchant-financiers became almost as prominent as the landowners because they were the decisive element of the city's economy.
 Many of the leading figures were of Spanish origin, although their principal economic interests and family connections were within New Spain.
 For example, the Andalusian, Pedro Romero de Terreros, who became Count of Regla in 1768, made his money in silver mining at Real del Monte, near Pachuca, from 1742.
 This blending of wealth of landowners and merchant-financiers led to a blending of traditional and modern practices.
 Matrimony and personal ties continued to be the principal means of solidifying business interests.
 Nephews, other relatives and friends formed broad networks of interest over a wide geographical area from the capital cities into the countryside and through the span of economic activities.
 The landowners, however, remained in a slightly higher social position because their livelihoods stemmed from their close working arrangement with the colonial state.

 Some landowners' holdings were almost kingdoms.
 Between the 1730s and the 19th century, the Marquis of San Miguel de Aguayo had amassed properties that combined were about two-thirds the size of Portugal, or 19000000 acre.
 These estates were centered in the modern-day state of Durango, and their specialty was sheep-raising.
 Meat from their stock supplied Mexico City and wool was sold to various textile workshops.
-The Aguayos left these estates in the hands of administrators, backed by armed guards to ward off Indian attack, to live off the revenues in Mexico City, where they possessed four palatial residences.
+The Aguayos left these estates in the hands of administrators, backed by armed guards to ward off indigenous attack, to live off the revenues in Mexico City, where they possessed four palatial residences.
 Their title had been awarded in 1682, but the land purchases by the family dated from the 1580s.

 The concept of nobility in Mexico was not political but rather a very conservative Spanish social one, based on proving the worthiness of the family, not the individual.
 For an individual to receive a noble title, he would have to prove his family's bloodline as well as their loyalty to God and king for a number of generations prior.
 Such a quest was costly but once a title was secured the costs did not stop there.